top of page

 Sodium Silicate Proocess

-Currently, all the pots I make where I want the cracked texture, I apply sodium silicate to midway through the throwing process.
-These pots need to be thrown on the thicker side to avoid tearing during the stretching process.
+The pots I make where I want the cracked texture, I apply sodium silicate to midway through the throwing process.
+These pots need to be thrown on the thicker side to avoid the walls tearing tearing during the stretching process.

 All pots start life as a cylinder, slips or stains may be applied to where I want the texture and then the sodium silicate is applied.

-Please see some images of the process below.
+Please see some images & video of the process below.

 Thrown footring